kylecoberly/simple-sheets-writer/README.md

 Writes Google Sheets data, perfect for sheets populated by Google Forms.
 This is a wrapper for the very powerful-yet-overwhelming official Sheets API.

-Authenticates via JWTs and a [Google Service Account](https://cloud.google.com/iam/docs/understanding-service-accounts) by looking for the presence of a `SHEETS_CLIENT_EMAIL` environment variable and a private key environment variable named `SHEETS_PRIVATE_KEY`.
-See `.env.example` for an example.
+Authenticates with a [Google Service Account](https://cloud.google.com/iam/docs/understanding-service-accounts) generated client email and a private key.
 These will have to be copied from the `.json` file that Google Service Accounts generate.
+See [service-account-credentials.json](service-account-credentials.json) for an example.

 ## API